 NVIDIA GeForce FX 5700 EP

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA GeForce FX 5700 EP does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 GeForce FX 5700 EP is connected to the rest of the system using an AGP 8x interface.

 ||Sep 1st, 2004